 Complete your holiday baking with delicious “blondies” made with white chocolate and peppermint frosting for the perfect holiday dessert!Jump to Recipe

-I love brownies (probably because they are made from chocolate), but I have never tried making them with white chocolate before, also known as “blondies”.
-Tyler, my little chef-in-the-making, helped me make these and they were a hit with all of us.
+I love brownies, probably because they are made from chocolate.
+But I had never tried making white chocolate blondies before.
+Tyler, my little chef-in-the-making, helped me make these.
+They were a hit with all of us.

-The recipe makes a lot of brownies, more than my regular homemade brownie recipe, so I gave some to my in-laws and our neighbors and we still have quite a few leftover for ourselves.
+The recipe makes a lot of brownies, more than my regular homemade brownie recipe.
+So I gave some to my in-laws and our neighbors and we still have quite a few leftovers for ourselves.
 But they won’t last long, these are delicious!

 I also decided to experiment a little with the recipe and my essential oils.
-The original recipe calls for peppermint extract for the frosting, but I didn’t have any and wasn’t planning to buy some just for this, so I used a couple drops of peppermint oil and it did the trick!
-I’ve heard of using oils in food but hadn’t tried it before.
+The original recipe calls for peppermint extract for the frosting, but I didn’t have any and wasn’t planning to buy some just for this.
+I used a couple of drops of peppermint oil and it did the trick!

 Add the eggs, vanilla, and salt into the mixture and stir on medium again until it is all combined.